-In the next year, Minnesota’s clean energy employers project they will add almost 2,700 jobs -- that’s a growth rate of 4.6 percent.
+In the next year, Minnesota’s clean energy employers project they will add more than 4,200 jobs -- that’s a growth rate of 7.3 percent.
 Along with the ingenuity of our business sector, smart and predictable state and federal policies are critical for Minnesota to maximize the economic opportunity presented by the transition to cleaner, more sustainable energy.

 What do people working in clean energy do?

 People working in clean energy have jobs in several industries.
 They may work in energy efficiency, manufacturing energy efficient windows and doors, or in construction working to retrofit buildings and save people money with efficient lighting or HVAC systems.